rkaunismaa/LLaMa2_PlayGround/README.md

  Dang!
 I ran out of VRAM trying to do the above.
 I think I need to find an example notebook of fine-tuning some 3B LLama model ...

+ Nice!
+Ok, got the Mistral/mistral-finetune.ipynb notebook running locally to train this model!

 ## Saturday, November 11, 2023